Storage of Wills

 Proper storage of your Will is equally as important as actually writing your Will.

-Having taken the important step of preparing a valid Will, you may be wondering where you should keep this important document, and how it will be found by your Executors when needed.
+Having taken the important step of preparing a valid Will, you may be wondering where you should keep this important document?

 The UK, unlike some other countries, does not offer an official Will register.
 If your Will cannot be found after your death, it will be presumed that you have died intestate (without a valid Will).

-If this is the case your estate will be shared out according to specific rules which might not be what you wished for when you prepared your Will.
+If this is the case your estate will be shared out according to specific rules.
+These might not be what you wished for when you prepared your Will.

 Do not put your Will at risk